CAREER GUIDE

 07 · Career Guide

-The ECS Gold Card is the highest standard ECS card and recognises electricians with qualifications and experience above the standard installation or maintenance level.
+The Approved Electrician card is a gold-card grading above Installation Electrician.
+It recognises electricians with qualifications and experience above the standard installation or maintenance level.

-• Requirements: Everything needed for the blue card PLUS additional qualifications.
-Typically this means C&G 2382, C&G 2391 (Inspection and Testing), and a design qualification such as the C&G 2396.
+• Requirements: Everything needed for the Installation Electrician card PLUS additional qualifications and experience.
+Typically this means C&G 2382 and C&G 2391 (Inspection and Testing) plus qualifying experience; a design qualification such as the C&G 2396 supports further progression.
 See the full Gold Card requirements guide.

-• What it proves: That you are qualified to design, install, inspect, and test electrical installations.
-It is the most comprehensive ECS card and demonstrates the highest level of competence.
+• What it proves: That you are qualified to install, inspect, and test electrical installations.
+It is the highest electrician grading on the scheme and demonstrates the highest level of competence.

 • Benefits: Higher JIB grading and pay rates, credibility with clients and main contractors, and career progression to supervisory and management roles.